GTuritto/PR-Analysis/README.md

 ## Requirements

-- `jq` - JSON processor for parsing GitHub API responses
-- `git` - For cloning repositories and generating diffs
+- `git` - For cloning repositories and generating diffs (the only external dependency)
 - Access to GitHub or Azure DevOps (with optional token for API rate limits)

 ## Features

+### Zero External Dependencies

+- **Pure Bash Implementation**: The shell script uses only Bash built-ins and standard Unix tools
+- **Native PowerShell**: The PowerShell scripts use only built-in PowerShell capabilities
+- **No Third-Party Tools**: No need to install jq, Python, or any other external tools

 ### LLM-Optimized Output